Program

 1. High School Direct Entry

 Direct entry into the nursing program is available to high achieving high school students.
 Students must have a high school GPA greater than 3.5.
-Please contact your admission advisor or Dr. Erin Horkey, Director of the Pre-Licensure Nursing Program for more information.
+Please contact your admission advisor or Dr. Erin Horkey, Interim Director of Nursing (ehorkey1@sienaheights.edu) for more information.

 2. Siena Heights Student Applicants